-To streamline review processes, while referred to as a s 75 notice, initial correspondence from the Ombudsman about a review matter, will also generally outline the information that the decision-maker is required to provide to the Ombudsman within a specified timeframe as provided for under s 79.11
+To streamline review processes, while referred to as a s 75 notice, initial correspondence from the Ombudsman about a review matter will also generally outline the information the decision-maker is required to provide to the Ombudsman within a specified timeframe as provided for under s 79.
+9

 The information requested will vary from case to case, so the decision-maker is encouraged to read the notice carefully.
-Information commonly requested by the Ombudsman from the respondent includes:
+Information commonly requested by the Ombudsman from the decision-maker includes:

-- a complete copy of the FOI processing file including: - o the original access application - o any correspondence with the applicant modifying the scope - copies of correspondence relating to the processing of the access application, including with the applicant, internally and/or any other external parties such as third party consultation notices and responses (i.e. not just with the review applicant) - \circ ~ file notes of relevant telephone conversations relating to the access application - the decision notice - o documents disclosed to the applicant - a complete unredacted copy of the information sought - a marked up copy of the information provided to the FOI applicant - copies of any documents that record the searches conducted - o notes kept by individuals conducting searches - o correspondence between the information officer and individuals who conducted searches - o records of searches or recorded consideration of where to search - additional submissions explaining the respondent's decision.
+- a complete copy of the FOI processing file including: - the original access application - o any correspondence with the applicant modifying the scope - o copies of correspondence relating to the processing of the access application, including with the applicant, internally and/or any other external parties such as third-party consultation notices and responses (i.e. not just with the review application) - o file notes of relevant telephone conversations relating to the access application - o files notes explaining which third parties were consulted and why - o copies of any documents that record the searches conducted - notes kept by individuals conducting searches - correspondence between the information officer and individuals who conducted searches - records of searches or recorded consideration of where to search - o the decision notice - o documents disclosed to the applicant - o a complete unredacted copy of the information sought - a marked up copy of any information that was provided to the FOI applicant (that is, copies of documents with redactions where made) - additional submissions explaining the decision

-- If the decision notice does not sufficiently describe the relevant reasons for the decision, our Office will usually require written submissions to support the respondent's decision. - If, on review, the decision-maker finds that further or different factors favouring nondisclosure applies to the information at issue, they should also provide additional submissions as part of this process.
+- If the decision notice does not sufficiently describe the relevant reasons for the decision, our Office will usually require written submissions to support the decision by the agency or the Minister. - If, on review, the decision-maker identifies further or different factors favouring nondisclosure applies to the information at issue, they should also provide additional submissions as part of this process.